 Cashback credit cards are more specific types of reward cards.
 Rather than getting points for spending, you get cash instead.
 If you’re looking for a straightforward option with no annual fee, maybe consider the Barclaycard Rewards Card.

 Business owners can benefit from taking out business credit cards.
 If cash flow is a little tight or you need to make a large purchase, a business card like the Metro Bank Business Credit Card might help.

 How to choose a credit card

-Now you know the types of credit card out there, it’s time to summarise how to choose a credit card for you:
+Now you know the types of credit card out there, it’s time to summarize how to choose a credit card for you: